 Robinson came into Texas as a five-star recruit and showed early why.
 Just as a freshman, Robinson played in nine games and broke off for 703 yards and four touchdowns on the ground.
 He added 196 yards and two scores receiving.
 He has a legit shot at being the greatest Longhorn running back when it’s all said and done…and that’s saying something.

-As it stands, Robinson has +2500 odds to win the 2021 Heisman Trophy.
-Considering the 2020 Heisman Trophy winner, DeVonta Smith had worse than +5000 at this same point, anything can happen.
-If he can have a monster sophomore campaign and bring Texas back to where they should be, Robinson is a prime candidate to grace the front of EA Sports College Football.
+After yet another strong campaign as a sophomore, Robinson is a top candidate for the 2022 Heisman.
+If he can have a monster junior campaign and bring Texas back to where they should be, Robinson is a prime candidate to grace the front of EA Sports College Football.

-Young comes into Tuscaloosa as the number two overall player in the nation, and number one quarterback and overall player from California.
+Young came into Tuscaloosa as the number two overall player in the nation, and number one quarterback and overall player from California.
 As a recruit, he was lauded to have everything you want in a quarterback: poise, arm strength, accuracy, and leadership abilities.
-Alabama won with guys like A.J.
-McCarron and Greg McElroy, imagine what Young is going to do surrounded by all that talent.
-Yeesh.

 Since this game is at least a year out, it’s good to speculate what young guys will be worth it.
-Considering 247Sports has compared Young to Russell Wilson, it’s fair to expect great things from the next stud Alabama quarterback.
+Considering 247Sports has compared Young to Russell Wilson, it’s fair to continue to expect great things from the stud Alabama quarterback.

 Will You Play “Dynasty”?
 Will They Bring Back “Road To Glory?